software-workers-guild/manifesto/README.md

 ## What software do we make?

 We welcome all kinds of software.
 Static websites, complex websites, handy little Python scripts, games, mobile apps, whatever.
-As long as it's made with code and designed with care, it's software we're interested in.
+As long as it's made with code, designed with care, and subscribes to our values, it's software we're interested in.

-No software is inferior to another as long as it subscribes to our values.

 ## What software do we value?

 When we create software, we remember something important: this is made by people, for people.
 We like software that is well-designed, accessible, readable, and helps the user.
 We like software that is simply *fun* to build, that we can learn from and get excited about.
-We like software that improves both the software worker and whoever her audience is.
-That might just mean that both she and her users are a little happier at the end of the day.
-To us, that's the mark of good software.
+We like software that has a positive impact on both the software worker and whoever her audience is.
+Maybe the software makes them happier, or it makes a tedious task easier.
+It has value outside of dollars and cents.

 ## What software do we reject?